TobiasRoland/mostly/_posts/2020-01-08-creating-scalajs-gcp-cloud-functions.md

 If you found this useful, have a look at the [code on github](https://github.com/TobiasRoland/scalajs-gcp-cloud-function) and hey, while you're there, maybe add a ⭐ to give me that dopamine hit of validation!

+**Update:** A giter8 template is now available: [/TobiasRoland/scalajs-gcp-cloud-functions.g8](https://github.com/TobiasRoland/scalajs-gcp-cloud-functions.g8)]

 This tutorial is just a primer.
 In a future post, I'll write up a more involved example based on this simple skeleton.

-As I couldn't find a good [giter8 template](http://www.foundweekends.org/giter8/) for GCP Cloud Functions I'll also be converting the example app into a `.g8` template so you can use `sbt new <template-name-TBD>` to get started with GCP and Scala.js immediately.

 Thanks for reading!